jsingh-lab/demo/README.md

-# Demo project for Semaphore UI
+# Demo project for UI

 It includes following examples:
 * Ansible